 Voluntary Critical Illness

 Nemours offers Aetna Critical Illness Insurance through convenient post-tax payroll deductions for associates, spouses and dependents.
-Critical Illness coverage provides you with a lump sum payment if you or your covered family members are diagnosed with a serious medical condition.
-Critical Illness Insurance covers over 20 illnesses or conditions including cancer, heart attack, stroke, coronary artery bypass, kidney failure, major organ transplant and Alzheimer’s disease.
+Critical illness coverage provides you with a lump-sum payment if you or your covered family members are diagnosed with a serious medical condition.
+Critical illness insurance covers more than 20 illnesses or conditions including cancer, heart attack, stroke, coronary artery bypass, kidney failure, major organ transplant and Alzheimer’s disease.

 This insurance pays cash benefits directly to associates and their family members diagnosed with any of the covered conditions and in addition to any benefits paid through the health plan.
 It is designed to help offset the deductibles, co-pays and indirect costs associated with a serious illness.